 Here's a challenge for all devs who can relate to what I am saying above :

 Go for work-life awesome not work life balance.

-If you have 30 minutes take some time to watch the talk on the whole ideal of OPEN SOURCING YOUR LIFE.
+If you have 30 minutes, watch the talk on the whole idea of OPEN SOURCING YOUR LIFE.

 Being Geek As a software engineer, you recognize at some point that there's much more to your career than dealing with code.
 Is it time to become a manager?
 Tell your boss he’s a jerk?
 Join that startup?
 Author Michael Lopp recalls his own make-or-break moments with Silicon Valley giants such as Apple, Netscape, and Symantec in Being Geek -- an insightful and entertaining book that will help you make better career decisions.

 Hackers & Painters "The computer world is like an intellectual Wild West, in which you can shoot anyone you wish with your ideas, if you're willing to risk the consequences. "